-A 25-year-old woman in the Washington County had been sentenced to two years probation with two hundred hours of community service on the basis of charges associated with a party that she had hosted about four years ago.
+A 25-year-old woman in Washington County had been sentenced to two years probation with two hundred hours of community service on the basis of charges associated with a party that she had hosted about four years ago.

-The woman, who was 21 years of age then, had purchased a case of beer for a party at her home and a 19-year-old boy present at this get-together, apparently had some beers followed by an attempt to drive back home, according to the media reports.
+The woman, who was 21 years of age then, had purchased a case of beer for a party at her home and a 19-year-old boy present at this get-together apparently had some beers followed by an attempt to drive back home, according to the media reports.
 He had merely made it to about a half a mile on the road when his car met with a fatal crash.

 This is a horrible incident, of course.
 But you should remember this as a lesson.
-Because it does not matter whether you are two months older to someone or twenty years older, you are an adult with the eligible age of drinking.
+Because it does not matter whether you are two months older than someone or twenty years older, you are an adult with the eligible age of drinking.
 So, ultimately you have to show responsibility for your younger friends and what happens to them.

 Please don’t think that I am trying to scare you or make you feel guilty and I definitely don’t want this writing to become an online version of an after-school special.
-All I am trying to do is to get you thinking so that you can avoid such tactless and reckless behavior in future which only leads to serious consequences.
+All I am trying to do is to get you thinking so that you can avoid such tactless and reckless behavior in the future which only leads to serious consequences.
 Try to be sensible and sensitive with age and delve deeper into matters.
-Drinking and driving is not at all what you call as “cool”.
+Drinking and driving are not at all what you call “cool”.
 It is a life-threatening misdemeanor.
 Prevent yourself from committing such offenses and take necessary precautions instead of landing up in situations where you will need to resort to a criminal defense attorney.

 An offense as serious as drunken driving has serious implications for both the driver and the victim.
-While the victim may be severely injured or lose his life, the driver may be imposed with huge fines or even face imprisonment depending upon his age and the severity of his action.
+While the victim may be severely injured or lose his life, the driver may be imposed huge fines or even face imprisonment depending upon his age and the severity of his action.